OvermindDL1/protocol_ex/README.md

 ### `resolveProtocolEx/2`

-`resolveProtocolEx/2` allows to dynamic consolidation.
+`resolveProtocolEx/2` allows to dynamic consolidation (or if you do not wish to use the compiler).
 It takes the protocol module name first, then a list of the unique names to consolidate.
-If there is more than one implementation that can match a given value then they are used in the order of definition here (later the compiler should use a priority value if given, but for now it is manual).
+If there is more than one implementation that can match a given value then they are used in the order of definition here.

 #### Example